JOB-PORTAL

 If PV-only is barely economical

 A battery storage system can unlock additional revenue potential and improve the economic viability of the site.
-In the potential analysis, we use various simulations to examine not only the technical feasibility but also the extent of the economic added value or possible revenue increase through co-location in your specific project.
+In the Co-Location Analysis, we use various simulations to assess not only the technical feasibility but also the extent of the economic added value or possible revenue increase through co-location in your specific project.

 If you want to know what a BESS expansion means for your current PV system – and what might still be missing